 Exploring hidden surveillance

-Veiled Observers is a design exhibit in the UC Berkeley Fall 2021 Design Showcase.
+Veiled Observers is a design ensemble that won the Best Exhibition award in the UC Berkeley Fall 2021 Design Showcase.
 It explores the relationship between humans and technology in the context of technological and social surveillance.
 It consists of

 - an interactive installation demonstrating modern surveillance with artificial gazes programmed to avoid direct eye contact,